Party Supplies and Ideas

 Celebrating an anniversary is fun and exciting!
 This day is a very special event, whether it is the first anniversary or the 75th anniversary.
 Start by selecting a theme.
 Then invitations, party supplies, decorations, food, and other details are much easier to plan.

-Themes can be the number of years (for a 50th Anniversary the theme would be 50th with traditional gold colors) or the theme can be more specific like a Western theme, Fifties theme or something similar.
+Themes can be the number of years or the theme can be more specific like a Western, Fifties, Roaring Twenties or something similar.

-The theme can be focused on the special interests or hobbies of the guests of honor.
-If the couple got married in Las Vegas, you might have a Casino theme, or if the couple loves to spend vacations at the beach, have a Beach theme
+The theme can be focused on guests of honor and their hobbies or interests.
+If they got married in Vegas, have a Casino theme, or if the couple loves to go to the beach, have a Luau or Beach theme

 Wedding Anniversary Party Invitations

 Once you've decided a theme, you want to choose the invitations.
-See examples of Wedding Anniversary Party Invitations:
+They can range from do-it-yourself Anniversary Invitations, to luxurious, printed invites.

-For handmade invitations - gather an old wedding picture of the guests of honor and scan the picture into your computer.
+For handmade invitations - scan a wedding picture of the guests of honor.
 Print off the invitations in black and white with the picture on the front.
 Lightly add some color to the photo with colored pencils.
-Print out the details of the party on the inside of the invitation.
+Print out the details of the party on the inside.

 Wedding Anniversary Party Decorating

-To decorate for a wedding anniversary, choose a color scheme that works well for your setting.
+To decorate for a wedding anniversary, choose a color scheme that works with the year, your theme, or the favorite colors of the guest of honors.
 The list below shows the traditional anniversary gifts associated with each year of marriage.
-This can be a guide to help you choose your color scheme based on these gifts, but other combinations can work just as well.
+This can be a guide to help you choose your color scheme based on these gifts, but any colors work well.

 First: Paper